akilby/research-getting-started/README.md

 [Other notes on the HPC, Unix, and Slurm](https://github.com/akilby/research-getting-started/tree/master/hpc#other-notes-on-the-hpc-unix-and-slurm)

-## Running Python using a virtual environment
+## Running Python in a virtual environment

 ## Getting files on and off the HPC